zhy2002/neutron/readme.md

-Todo
+Todo fix client side - notification changes
 -----------------
-- add a new notification event type which is propagated through the hierarchy but does not represent a change of state.
-  - refresh event directiron? downwards, upwards, both
 - add HOCs as an alternative to Neutron base components
 - i18n support
   - runtime configurable culture specific parser/formatter chain
   - React i18n
 - add JEST tests
 - align JSX code with RxJS patterns
-- align JSX code with Redux patterns
 - implement partial load/unload examples
   - e.g. data on a screen is not loaded when it is not visited - lazy loading of node hierarchy
 - link to other documents; display linked documents as accordion or auto complete
-- implement server side validation
+- implement server side validation/translation
 - exclude generated files from source control
-- construct framework nodes via reflection in codegen module.
-- load config from json
-- support expression in init (as opposed to only constants)
-- watcher for the yaml files and incremental build

 Todo (low priority)
 -----------------